Leonard Katzman: Personal life and death

 Katzman fathered his first child, Gary Katzman, with Eileen Leener (1929–2019).
 Katzman did not raise his first child and left his mother when he was four years old.
 The child was eventually adopted and took the surname Klein.
 Through Gary Klein, Katzman is the biological grandfather of American internet personality Ethan Klein of the YouTube comedy podcast H3 Podcast.

 Leonard Katzman and his wife LaRue Farlow Katzman had three children.
-His daughter, actress Sherril Lynn Rettino (1956-1995), predeceased her father by one year.
+His daughter, actress Sherril Lynn Rettino (1956–1995), predeceased her father by one year.
 She played the recurring character Jackie Dugan in Dallas from 1979 to 91.
 His sons Mitchell Wayne Katzman and Frank Katzman, and son-in-law John Rettino all worked on the production of Dallas later seasons.
 Both sons were also involved producing Dangerous Curves, Walker, Texas Ranger, and J. R. Returns.

 Katzman died of a heart attack in Malibu, California, on September 5, 1996, three days after his 69th birthday and more than two months prior to the airing of his last production, Dallas: J.R.
 Returns.
 There is a dedication to him just before the closing credits of Dallas: J.R.
 Returns.
-He was interred in the Mount Sinai Memorial Park Cemetery in Los Angeles.
+He was interred in the Mount Sinai Memorial Park in Los Angeles.